MGamalCYSEC/Active-Directory-Enumeration-and-Attacks/Tools/kerbrute/README.md

-# A Compiled Versions of Kerbrute
+# A Compiled Versions of Kerbrute from [kerbrute](https://github.com/ropnop/kerbrute)
+All rights reserved for [Ronnie Flathers](https://github.com/ropnop)